-Disney is facing allegations of discrimination, with a lawsuit charging that modifications to a policy for accommodating people with disabilities at its theme parks violate the ADA.
+Disney is fighting allegations that changes to its policy for accommodating people with disabilities at its theme parks are in violation of the ADA.